osam-cologne/archlinux-proaudio/nvchecker/README.md

 in this repo and then posts a message to a Matrix Chat room, if `nvcmp` reports any new versions.

-A CI cron job also uses a GitHub app token to automatically open pull requests for new versions.
+A CI cron job also uses a GitHub app token to automatically open pull requests for new versions using [this script](./nvpr.sh).
-This is configured using [drone-cli](https://docs.drone.io/cli/cron/drone-cron-add/) to run every 6 hours:
+The cron job is configured using [drone-cli](https://docs.drone.io/cli/cron/drone-cron-add/) to run every 6 hours:

 ```sh
 drone cron add osam-cologne/archlinux-proaudio nvchecker "0 30 0-23/6 * * *"
 ```

+The Drone CLI is available as an [Arch Linux package](https://archlinux.org/packages/extra/x86_64/drone-cli/) and requires a [registered user](https://docs.drone.io/server/user/registration/) with repository access (owner, collaborator or organization member).

 ## Howto